lar-deeufba/potential_fields_with_aruco/README.md

 `rosservice call /controller_manager/list_controllers`

-Start the command_vel node in order to check if velocity control is working properly.
+Start the command_vel node in order to check if velocity control is working properly (check arguments)

 `rosrun custom_codes command_vel.py`

-First run kinect driver
+If you want to test velocity control with a dynamic goal published by a node (without Kinect), first run this node before command_vel.py and then run command_vel.py with --dyntest argument.

-`rosrun kinect2_bridge kinect2_bridge depth_method:=opengl reg_method:=cpu`
+`rosrun custom_codes publish_dynamic_goal.py`

 ### Test Computer Vision Tools (Kinect)